 But that puts a lot of pressure on the filmmakers to have an enticing beginning, or they are toast when I am visiting because I am looking for certain types of things that interest me, which I think will interest those with whom I want to share them with.
 You will be the judge of that tonight… JD ]

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 The Ace of Cups: San Francisco’s (Almost) Forgotten All-Girl Band

-Next we change gears, going to an Eastern surrealistic magical mystery trip with a modern reincarnation of the Immortals, the infamous Muslim warriors of old.
+Next, we change gears, going on an Eastern surrealistic magical mystery trip with a modern reincarnation of the Immortals, the infamous Muslim warriors of old.
 This is just fabulous film work and begs to have a 4K screen viewing.
-The gorgeous white horse guaranteed a clicking open from me, and was a thrill.
+The gorgeous white horse guaranteed a clicking open from me and was a thrill.

 I never save anything that is not worth watching again, either informationally or purely for the visual experience.
 I will not even pretend to describe this in words.
 Trust me…it is a wonderful journey.

 Known for his filmic portraits that draw out the magic of cultural stories from around the globe, the director points his monochrome lens on a group of wandering Nihang, as they traverse the landscape of northern India on horseback.
 Recalling the English myth of King Arthur, the film reflects on the past and future of the mystery-shrouded order in the context of its historic homeland.

 Last is another title challenge.
 It tells you nothing, but it was paired with a seductive image, also a gamble – but the beginning grabbed me right away as I love craftsman films.
 And when I saw it was a stained-glassmaker flick, I swallowed the hook all the way down.
 The craftsman narrates it all himself, and his accent is part of the attraction of the film.